Main Project objective

 - To approach digitally the different perspectives of the medieval building and its paintings according to the categories of users (laity and clergy)

-Preserve and showcase each and every layer of three medieval churches (Santa Maria Antiqua, Sant Quirze de Pedret and Enkleistra of Saint Neophytos) with mural paintings, in short, its biography and its precise register by means of a technological instrument that allows them both to be preserved, regularly updated by incorporating the results of new research and disseminating them considering different levels of interest and preparation.
+Preserve and showcase each and every layer of three medieval sites (Santa Maria Antiqua, Sant Quirze de Pedret and Enkleistra of Saint Neophytos) with mural paintings, in short, its biography and its precise register by means of a technological instrument that allows them both to be preserved, regularly updated by incorporating the results of new research and disseminating them considering different levels of interest and preparation.

 The lifecycle of the buildings will be digitally reproduced in all its temporal phases.
 Moreover, the 3D model will incorporate information on the different materials, techniques, and restoration works which the monument integrated during the centuries.